shlecturer/GuessGame/README.md

 # GuessGame

-## The guess game is a game where the computer program chooses a celebrity and the user has to guess who it is through series of clues after each guess.
+## The guess game is a game where the computer program chooses a number randomly and the user has to guess what number is between a certain range, clues will be present to help the user.